Khaoula220/alx-low_level_programming/0x00-hello_world/README.md

-write a c program that write 4-puts.c
+Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.